OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/index.md

 TSTool has been developed by the [Open Water Foundation (OWF)](https://openwaterfoundation.org) with significant funding by the State of Colorado and other sources.

+The AWS plugin has been developed with funding from the Open Water Foundation.

 ## How to Use this Documentation ##